-- a) Using the ASX Corporate Governance Council independence factor guidelines, the Board has determined that Mr King, Mrs Taylor and Mr Taylor (alternate Director to Mrs Taylor) are independent.
-Mr Fang is not considered to be independent due to his executive role in the Company. - b) The Company has no Directors that are not independent in terms of the ASX Corporate Governance Council's independence factors, but which it considers to be independent. - c) The length of service of each Director is shown at the response to Recommendation 2.2.
+- a) Using the ASX Corporate Governance Council independence factor guidelines, the Board has determined that Mr King, Ms Taylor, Mr Fang and Mr Taylor (alternate Director to Ms Taylor) are independent. - b) The Company has no Directors that are not independent in terms of the ASX Corporate Governance Council's independence factors, but which it considers to be independent. - The length of service of each Director is shown at the response to Recommendation 2.2.